Vizten18/Vizten18/README.md

 ---

-## 🚀 A quick look at what defines me as a dev
+##A quick look at what defines me as a dev

 I'm a mobile developer specialized in Flutter with experience building robust, scalable, and high-performance applications.
 I've worked in both corporate teams and freelance projects, leading technical implementations, performance improvements, API integrations, and clean architectures.